 How does your website stand out from your competitors in the web space?
-What will further define design in 2019?
+What will further define design next year?
 These are questions designers ask themselves to keep up with the ever-changing world of web design.
 While strong search engine optimization will draw in customers, if the users don’t find the content interesting, they will not stay.
 What looked good to users a year ago wouldn’t work for the audiences today.
 These subtle changes in design that happen each year have contributed to defining the visual culture of the web we see today.
 Let’s dive into some trends, techniques, and tools that are being used to deliver user-friendly, impactful and meaningful web experiences.

 Big, Bold typography